-Alternative dispute resolution mechanisms
+Dispute resolution mechanisms

-Alternative dispute resolutions mechanisms, such as arbitration and mediation, may be preferred as they can resolve disputes in a faster time frame than litigation as well as maintaining confidentiality of the issues in dispute and the outcome of the hearing.
+Alternative dispute resolution mechanisms, such as arbitration and mediation, may be preferred as they can resolve disputes in a faster time frame than litigation as well as maintaining confidentiality of the issues in dispute and the outcome of the hearing.

 Arbitration proceedings are similar to court proceedings in that: